State Tax Filing Resources

 SUI

-Agency: Alabama Department of Labor > Unemployment Compensation
+Agency: Alabama (AL) Department of Labor > Unemployment Compensation

-The Alabama Department of Labor (DOL) requires that all employers file their UC-CR-4 contribution return and their UC-CR-4A wage detail report through the agency's website.
+The Alabama Department of Labor (DOL) requires that all employers file their UC-CR-4 contribution return and their UC-CR-4A wage detail quarterly reports through the agency's website.
 The agency does not accept paper returns.
-To learn more about Alabama unemployment tax requirements, visit the website.

-The Alabama DOL requires the agency ID number on Alabama returns.
-Obtain the employer ID number by completing Form SR2.
-Once you receive the ID, report it to your service representative.
+The Alabama DOL requires agency IDs on Alabama returns.
+Complete the Application to Determine Eligibility (Form SR2) to receive your ID from the agency.
+Once you receive the ID, report it to your Service Representative.

 State Withholding